The birth of Young American Expat - Young American Expat team

-In 2016, as Richie started doing more thought leadership pieces, he has a resurgence of Young American Expat and decided to focus more on his life abroad (as people were fascinated that he has lived in 6 countries).
+In 2016, as Richie started doing more thought leadership pieces with his day job at the time, he has a resurgence of Young American Expat and decided to focus more on his life abroad (as people were fascinated that he has lived in 6 countries).
 Part of the resurgence was Richie tried to approach a major expat publisher to do some writing pieces geared towards the younger expat, as most of the resources and support groups were geared towards the older expat (the typical story of the usual affluent business person who gets offered a high expat package to relocate their family overseas).
 However, they completed ignored him and instead were interested in their traditional audience.
-Finally, what motivated Richie in 2016 was, in 2015, although he didn't put much effort in his hobby, the website organically was getting quite a bit of views.
+Finally, what motivated Richie in 2016 was, in 2015, although he didn't put much effort in his hobby at the time, the website organically was getting quite a bit of views.

-Therefore, in 2016, Richie started storytelling more about his life.
+Therefore, in June 2016, Richie started storytelling more about his life and creating the persona of "Young American Expat."
 A successful way he did that was launching the Instagram account YoungAmericanExpat in May 2016, where Richie documented his life abroad.
-It grew pretty fast, as Richie in 2016 was travelling a lot for work too, so he was documenting his life abroad and travelling mostly for work.
 Later in 2016, Richie's friend Colleen Boland got on board and the two began showcasing their lives.

-From the way Young American Expat keeps innovating, at present, we are dedicated to showcasing the lives of Young American Expats.
+From the way Young American Expat keeps innovating, at present, we are dedicated to showcasing the lives of the American expatriate community - from real life stories to historical figures to the Young American Expat team themselves (as how Young American Expat originally started out as).
 It has been an honor, given how niche we are in the focus, to be a major voice for the American expat community, especially to the younger segment in their 20s and 30s - both current and former.
 Through digital storytelling, our mission is to tell the lives and stories of the nearly 9 million Americans overseas.

 As the website continues to average and grow in viewership, we have not only revamped in 2017 but also in April launched a new YouTube and Facebook page as a way to further reach out our storytelling to the world.